mvcds/hubi/README.md

 <img src="./assets/hubi.gif" alt="how to use hubi" title="how to use hubi" />

+## How to use it

+### Use Case (example)

+Imagine you are assigned to the task of showing the custumer's birthday on its profile page.
+Here is a list of possible places you'd need to change within an imaginary JS stack in order to accomplish it (your stack may be a little different):

+* Back-end repository
+  - Sequelize Model
+  - Domain schema
+  - GraphQL type
+  - Fixture factory
+* Front-end repository
+  - GraphQL query
+  - Domain model
+  - Prop Types
+  - Fixture factory (in an ideal world it would be shared with its back-end repository, but here is not)
+* Othere repository where the new data is relevant
+  - C# class
+  - ...
+* ...

-You'll be able to automate writing your code: [Joi Schemas](https://github.com/mvcds/hubi/issues/17), [Sequelize Models](https://github.com/mvcds/hubi/issues/26), [GraphQL types](https://github.com/mvcds/hubi/issues/27), [C# classes](https://github.com/mvcds/hubi/issues/28), and many more.
+Instead of updating each item individually, you could use `hubi` to automate writing your code: [Joi Schemas](https://github.com/mvcds/hubi/issues/17), [Sequelize Models](https://github.com/mvcds/hubi/issues/26), [GraphQL types](https://github.com/mvcds/hubi/issues/27), [C# classes](https://github.com/mvcds/hubi/issues/28), etc.

-## Getting started

-You need to create at least one domain file before being able to use `hubi`efficiently.

 ### 1. Install